 Because I got a late start out of Marin County, I had about an hour to view all the exhibits, so I made sure to devote the bulk of my time to the Outer Bay, which boasts a million gallons of free-floating marine amusement behind 13 inches of acrylic window space.
 Sure, the hammerheads and turtles were mesmerizing, but it was the ocean sunfish — the first I’d ever viewed in real life* — that startled me to the point of transfixion.

 These creatures never should have made it this far through evolution.
 Their poorly designed, flattened bodies are so hydrodynamically inept that they seem to drift helplessly with the current more so than any oceanic invertebrate (See: jellies).
-As young’uns, they appear normal enough, with the requisite fins and gills in all the right places, but once they get bigger, Mola mola takes on a grotesque form normally reserved for burn victims.
+As young’uns, they appear normal enough, with the requisite fins and gills in all the right places, but once they get bigger, Mola mola takes on a grotesque, exaggerated form that even Dali would have scoffed at as being unrealistic.
 Its tail takes on cauliflower characteristics, to the point of serving little purpose.
 Its “facial” features seem almost amorphous, with only a small orifice for a mouth.
 And its dorsal and anal fins seem ineffective when the current assumes strengths stronger than that of a bath tap.

 I lingered at the Outer Bay exhibit longer than usual solely because of the two ocean sunfish specimens (six and ten feet tall, by the docent’s estimates; Wikipedia has a good shot of their freakish size).
 Through the blue-gray gloom, one made its way towards the window at an awkward angle, as if emulating some inanimate piece of flotsam, until it was only feet away.
 Its eye looked cartoonish, as if it had been dreamed up by some freebaser in the basement of Henson Creature Studios, a sliced ping-pong ball granted the wish of orbital movement.
 It was ghastly, ghostly, too much for me to handle, and I backed away into the crowd until I was safely behind the docent and a marauding band of Japanese tourists.